oriolgual/reefpoints/source/posts/2015-05-30-building-modern-web-applications-part-3-lightning-fast-backend.md

 tags: business, technology
 ---

-In Part 3 you learned about Single Page Applications (SPA).
+In [Part 2 you learned about Single Page Applications (SPA)](/building-modern-web-applications-part-2-single-page-applications).
 In order to feed these new web applications with data our backend needs to play a different role than it traditionally has in the past.
 This is where lighting fast response times really matter as you'll be writing real API